Fear of the Dark

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

 Alternative Therapy Options for the Fear of the Dark

-Although our preferred form of mental health counselling for the Fear of the Dark is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for the Fear of the Dark is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.

 Free Initial Consultations for the Fear of the Dark